DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-3-ect-self-study-activities.md

 - Can you give examples from your teaching or where you have observed these aspects of literacy teaching?
 You can take a note of any you are unsure of to discuss later with your mentor.
 - For each of the key concepts, think of them in terms of your own practice.
 (You might call to mind a particular pupil or a teaching strategy you like to use or one you have seen another teacher use.)

-As you work through the activities in this week’s self-directed study session and mentor meeting, aim to both sharpen and extend what you already do well and to build your skill and confidence in using practices which aren’t yet a regular part of your teaching repertoire.
+As you work through the activities in this week's self-directed study session and mentor meeting, aim to both sharpen and extend what you already do well and to build your skill and confidence in using practices which aren't yet a regular part of your teaching repertoire.

 ## Plan: 10 mins